b14ckw1d0w/dracut-network-manager-wireless/README.md

 This project provides a custom dracut module for initializing Wi-Fi connections with wpa_supplicant and NetworkManager during the early boot process, particularly within an initramfs environment.

-**IMPORTANT:** Before using this module, ensure that Clevis, LUKS, and dracut are properly set up and functioning on your system.
+**IMPORTANT:** Before using this module, please ensure that Clevis, LUKS, and Dracut are properly set up and functioning on your system.

 ## Requirements

+Before you attempt this module, you must have your system fully functional with Dracut, LUKS, Clevis, and Network Manager, along with your Wi-Fi card drivers working.
+The following dependencies must also be met.

 - Clevis
 - LUKS
 - Dracut
 - NetworkManager
 - wpa_supplicant
-- Intel iwlwifi driver or Atheros ath9k WiFi Card, or add your own drivers to the initram.
+- Intel iwlwifi driver or Atheros ath9k WiFi Card, or add your drivers to the initram.
+More will be added in future versions.

 ## Installation